Are you aware of your individual caregiver strengths? What about your internal resources? What is your greatest strength as a family caregiver?

 Harnessing your caregiver strengths

-In the field of positive psychology, recent research proves that it is entirely possible to cultivate or further develop traits or personal strengths, and it is also possible to strengthen so-called weaknesses.
+In the field of positive psychology, recent research1 supports that it is entirely possible to cultivate or further develop traits or personal strengths and it is also possible to strengthen so-called weaknesses.
 In other words, it is possible for all of us to change how we approach life’s experiences and challenges.

 How are you going to harness your caregiver strengths?